 Lithium: There is evidence for potential increases in plasma levels of lithium due to decreased elimination of lithium.

-Methotrexate: There is evidence for the potential for an increase in plasma levels of methotrexate as NSAIDs may inhibit the tubular secretion of methotrexate and reduce clearance of methotrexate.
+Methotrexate: There is a potential for an increased in plasma methotrexate as NSAIDs may inhibit the tubular secretion of methotrexate and reduce clearance of methotrexate.

 Ciclosporin: Increased risk of nephrotoxicity.